Key Takeaway

 Understanding Material Misrepresentation Defenses in No-Fault Insurance Cases

-In a significant ruling that affects how insurance companies can defend against no-fault insurance claims on Long Island, the Appellate Term addressed the material misrepresentation defense in JFL Med.
+The ruling in JFL Med.
 Care, P.C. v Wesco Ins.
 Co., 2022 NY Slip Op 51376(U)(App.
-Term 2d Dept. 2022).
-This case provides important guidance for both healthcare providers and patients dealing with insurance coverage disputes.
+Term 2d Dept. 2022), provides important guidance for both healthcare providers and patients dealing with insurance coverage disputes.

 What is Material Misrepresentation in Insurance Law?

-Material misrepresentation occurs when an applicant provides false or incomplete information during the insurance application process, and that information would have influenced the insurance company’s decision to issue coverage or determine premiums.
-In the context of no-fault insurance, this defense is commonly raised when carriers want to avoid paying claims by arguing that the policy was obtained through deception.
+Material misrepresentation occurs when an applicant provides false or incomplete information during the insurance application process.
+That information must have been significant enough to influence the insurance company’s decision to issue coverage or determine premiums.

 However, not every incorrect statement constitutes material misrepresentation.
 The information must be: